yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 	python examples/balance.py
 	```

-If you sent IOTA tokens to the deposit address, the output should display something like the following:
+If you sent IOTA tokens to the deposit address in step 6, the output should display something like the following:

 ```shell
 10i available for test 'user-1'